jakobzhao/geog458/labs/lab04/readme.md

   - The fourth tile set should be a map layer designed over Mapbox.
 It should embody a map theme relevant to your research interests, which could be Black History month, LGBTQ+ Pride, UW, Nature/Environment, etc. Please try to use the color, icon, and label to realize the theme.
 (5 POINTS).

 > An example can be found from [here](https://ramouj.github.io/Map-Tile-Generation/index.html).
 Although the map library of this example is leaflet, but you can refer the map this student has designed as an example.
+You need to make the maps using Mapbox GS JS.

 -  After the map tiles are generated, you are expected to create an index.html to visualize the four tile map sets.
     -  create any necessary web page elements, such as page/map title, scale bar, attribution, zoom control, map description, etc. (5 POINTS)